VITUS Private Clinic

 Other photodynamic

-Therapy methods for
+therapy methods for

-For which bladder cancer patient
+For which bladder cancer patients

 is photodynamic therapy particularly suitable?